processone/docs.ejabberd.im/content/admin/guide/clustering.md

 `ejabberd01`.
 Let's create an additional node (`ejabberd02`) and connect them together.

 1. Copy the `/home/ejabberd/.erlang.cookie` file from `ejabberd01` to
    `ejabberd02`.

    Alternatively you could pass the `-setcookie <value>` option to all `erl` commands below.

+2. Make sure your new ejabberd node is properly configured.
+Usually, you want to have the same `ejabberd.yml` config file on the new node that on the other cluster nodes.

-2. Adding a node to the cluster is done by starting a new `ejabberd` node within the same network, and running a command from a cluster node.
+3. Adding a node to the cluster is done by starting a new `ejabberd` node within the same network, and running a command from a cluster node.
 On the `ejabberd02` node for example, as ejabberd is already started, run the following command as the `ejabberd` daemon user, using the ejabberdctl script:

-		#!console
+    ~~~ bash
 	$ ejabberdctl join_cluster 'ejabberd@ejabberd01'
+    ~~~

 	This enables ejabberd's internal replications to be launched across all nodes so new nodes can start receiving messages from other nodes and be registered in the routing tables.

 ### Removing a node from the cluster